omkarcloud/botasaurus/README.md

 ![complex-input](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/complex-input.png)

-Now, to use Botasaurus UI for adding new scrapers, remember these points:
+Now, to use the Botasaurus UI for adding new scrapers, remember these points:

 1. Create a `backend/inputs/{your_scraping_function_name}.js` file for each scraping function.
 2. Define the `getInput` function in the file with the necessary controls.
-3. Use JSDoc comments to enable IntelliSense Code Completion in VSCode as you won't be able to remember all the controls in botasaurus.
+3. Use JSDoc comments to enable IntelliSense code completion in VSCode, as you won't be able to remember all the controls in Botasaurus.

 Use this template as a starting point for new scraping function's input controls js file: